 What’s a Consumer to Do?

 I figure that we can either feel dooped by the health food industry, or we can strap on our thinking caps and realize that every industry needs to profit.
-That profit may be at the expense of our health.
+That profit may be at the expense of our health, of course.
 All we can do is continue to educate ourselves.
-And, of course – READ LABELS
+And, of course – READ LABELS!

 How Much Soy Do You Think was Consumed in Historical Asia?